SirPepe/ornament/Readme.md

 @define("my-test")
 class Test extends HTMLElement {
   // Applies the number transformer to ensure that content attribute values get
-  // parsed into numbers and that new non-number values passed to the IDL
+  // parsed into numbers and that new non-number values passed to the property
-  // attribute's setter get rejected
+  // setter get rejected
   @attr(number()) accessor foo = 23; // 23 = fallback value

   // Automatically runs when "foo", or any accessor decorated with @prop() or